vvdleun/audiostreamerscrobbler/README.md

 The program has almost been completely rewritten some time ago.
 Among the changes were:
 * The network I/O parts of the program are now fully async events-based, instead of being based on synchronious function calls
-* There's a new PlayerControl thread that keeps track of player monitor and detector threads.
+* There's a new PlayerControl thread that keeps track of player monitor, detector and player alive/idle check threads.
 * MusicCast support has been completely rewritten and is now based on MusicCast's Event update system via UDP
 * The used network interface (and IP addresses that program binds to) can now be configured
 * Improved, cleaned up and simplified lots of internal APIs, especially the "public" ones